VanshSharmaSDE/Tickr/README.md

 ---

-Built with ❤️ using React and Node.js
+Built with ❤️ using MERN